dan-v/rattlesnakeos-stack/README.md

 ## What is RattlesnakeOS
 RattlesnakeOS is privacy focused Android OS based on [AOSP](https://source.android.com/) for Google Pixel phones.
 It is my migration strategy away from [CopperheadOS](https://en.wikipedia.org/wiki/CopperheadOS) which is no longer maintained.
-RattlesnakeOS is stock AOSP with a few additional features: [verified boot](https://source.android.com/security/verifiedboot/) with your own keys, OTA updates, latest Chromium ([webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview) + browser) with patches from [Bromite](https://github.com/bromite/bromite) for ad blocking and enhanced privacy, [F-Droid](https://f-droid.org/) (with [privileged extension](https://gitlab.com/fdroid/privileged-extension)), and no Google apps.
+RattlesnakeOS is stock AOSP with a few additional features: [verified boot](https://source.android.com/security/verifiedboot/) with your own keys, OTA updates, latest Chromium ([webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview) + browser) with optional patches from [Bromite](https://github.com/bromite/bromite) for ad blocking and enhanced privacy, [F-Droid](https://f-droid.org/) (with [privileged extension](https://gitlab.com/fdroid/privileged-extension)), and no Google apps.

 ## What is rattlesnakeos-stack
 Rather than providing random binaries of RattlesnakeOS to install on your phone, I've gone the route of creating a cross platform tool, `rattlesnakeos-stack`, that provisions all of the [AWS](https://aws.amazon.com/) infrastructure needed to automatically build your own RattlesnakeOS on a regular basis, with your own signing keys, and your own OTA updates.
 It uses [AWS Lambda](https://aws.amazon.com/lambda/features/) to provision [EC2 Spot Instances](https://aws.amazon.com/ec2/spot/) that build RattlesnakeOS and upload build artifacts to [S3](https://aws.amazon.com/s3/).
 Resulting OS builds are configured to receive over the air updates from this environment.